Academic confidence and dyslexia at university

 I - Differences in ABC between the non-dyslexic and the dyslexic groups and subgroups:

-The greatest, absolute difference in mean ABC values between the non-dyslexic and the dyslexic groups was 9.11 percentage points generated from the ABC17 Scale (Table 12), which suggests that when ABC is gauged according the criteria on that scale, non-dyslexic students in this datapool are expressing, on average, 16% higher levels of academic confidence relative to their non-dyslexic peers.
-The corresponding, least absolute difference of 7.82 percentage points (ABC17-L Scale, Table 12) still suggests a 13% relative difference.
-Taking into account distribution variances and sample sizes, effect size differences emerged of g = 0.621 and 0.532 respectively (Table 13) with corresponding 95% confidence interval upper boundaries of g = [~,0.945], [~,0.938], respectively.
-These were considered as 'moderate' using the conventional criteria for describing effect sizes (Cohen, 1985), although such a label must be considered as tentative in the absence of other, similar measures being available more widely in this research domain that would provide comparisons (Schafer & Schwarz, 2019).
+The greatest, absolute difference in mean ABC values between the non-dyslexic and the dyslexic groups was 9.11 percentage points generated from the ABC17 Scale (from Table 14), which suggests that when ABC is gauged according to the criteria on that scale, non-dyslexic students are expressing, on average, 16% higher levels of academic confidence relative to their non-dyslexic peers.
+The corresponding, least absolute difference of 7.82 percentage points (ABC17-L Scale, from Table 15) still suggests a 13% relative difference.

 II - Differences in ABC between the non-dyslexia (Base), and the dyslexic (Control) subgroups:

-When students presenting particularly high levels of dyslexia-ness in the Control subgroup were compared to non-dyslexic students with low levels of dyslexia-ness in the Base subgroup, established using either of the Dx Profiler Scales, the differences are more marked.
-These criteria established the greatest absolute difference in mean ABC at 14.96 percentage points (ABC17, Dx16 Scale, Table 12).
+When students presenting particularly high levels of dyslexia-ness in the Control subgroup were compared to non-dyslexic students with low levels of dyslexia-ness in the Base subgroup, the differences are more marked.
+These criteria established the greatest absolute difference in mean ABC at 14.96 percentage points (from Table 15: Dx16 Scale, ABC17: Base: 72.79, control, 57.83).
 The least difference between students in these subgroups of 12.45 percentage points (ABC17-L, Dx16) still represented a substantial difference.
-In the most extreme case, those values represented a 26% relative difference between the academic confidence of strongly dyslexic students and their strongly non-dyslexic peers when levels of dyslexia-ness are taken as the gauge.
+In the most extreme case, those values represented a 26% relative difference between the academic confidence of strongly dyslexic students and their strongly non-dyslexic peers when levels of dyslexia-ness were taken as the gauge.
 When sample size and distribution variances were taken into account, the greatest effect size of g = 1.0864, [~,1.526] emerged when the 24-item ABC Scale was used to gauge datasets sifted into the Control and Base subgroups using the Dx16 Scale.
-Within the caveats stated above, this effect size was considered as large to very large.
+This effect size was considered as large to very large.ge.

 III - Differences in ABC between the quasi-dyslexic (Test), and the dyslexic (Control) subgroups: